redhat-openstack/website/source/uncategorized/instack-faq.html.md

 ## What is the NODES_JSON file format?

-NODES_JSON in the deploy-overcloudrc file specifies a path to a JSON file and contains the data used to register nodes for baremetl provisioning.
+NODES_JSON in the deploy-overcloudrc file specifies a path to a JSON file and contains the data used to register nodes for baremetal provisioning.
 The JSON file should be in the following format.

 For virt (note that if you used `instack-virt-setup` the file has already been created for you automatically):